veyzz/d2track/README.md

 # d2track
-For linux only
-Python 3.6 or higher must be installed
+For linux only.
+Python 3.6 or higher must be installed.

 Installing